lauriaclarke/GPT3forAlienAesthetics/README.md

 # GPT-3 for Alien Aesthetics

 This respository contains a dataset generation script and completion tool for use with GPT-3.
-All instructions included here are highlevel and are not meant to be a step by step guide to reproduce this work.
+All instructions included here are highlevel and are not meant to be a comprehensive step by step guide to reproduce this work.

 ### Contents